Arab States 2019 GEM Report on migration, displacement and education

 The first regional edition of the Global Education Monitoring (GEM) Report published by UNESCO, the Arab States Migration, displacement and education: Building bridges, not walls Report analyses the impact of these population movements on education systems in the region and presents a series of recommendations to protect the right to education of those on the move.

-During this webinar, GEM Report’s researcher Matthias Eck discussed learnings from the Arab States GEM Report, and Iman Assi and Sandra El Hadi, Lebanese Ministry of Education and Higher Education, and Irina Isomova of UNHCR, and Frosse Dabit and Caroline Pontefract of UNRWA presented relevant case studies and programs.
+GEM Report’s researcher Matthias Eck will discuss learnings from the Arab States GEM Report, and Iman Assi and Sandra El Hadi of the Lebanese Ministry of Education and Higher Education, Irina Isomova of UNHCR and Frosse Dabit and Caroline Pontefract of UNRWA will present relevant case studies and programs.